daos-stack/daos/docs/release/support_matrix_v2_2.md

 have identical NVMe storage configurations.
 The number of targets per DAOS engine must be identical for all DAOS engines.

-DAOS Version 2.2 supports Intel Volume Management Devices (VMD) on the DAOS servers.
-Enabling VMD is platform-dependent; details are provided in the Administration Guide.
+DAOS Version 2.2 supports Intel Volume Management Devices (VMD) to manage the NVMe disks on the DAOS servers.
+Enabling VMD is platform-dependent;
+details are provided in the Administration Guide.

 Each DAOS engine needs one high-speed network port for communication in the DAOS data plane.
 DAOS Version 2.2 does not support more than one